OverlordZorn/Arma-3-Guide/Communication/Communication.md

 An Ammo, Casualities and Equipment report

 * `Ammo` if you team is low on ammo, give details on it.
 This can be in general or more specific.
 * `Casualities` State your dead first, then wounded after that.
-Alternatively, an element can simply reply with how many uints are alive under their command (how many are "up").
+Alternatively, an element can simply reply with how many units are alive under their command (how many are "up").
 Example: "Alpha 2, 3 up, one is wounded".
 * `Equipment` If the team has lost any important equipment, for example Anti Tank weapons that have been expended or if an AR has been lost.